 For purchases, information or donation requests, email me.
 Please briefly describe your organization, audience, event and how you plan to market it when requesting a donation.

-I exhibit my paintings several times a year and am represented by Arts Unique gallery in Avon, CT.
+I exhibit my paintings several times a year and am represented by Studio M gallery in Mystic, CT.
 You can sign up to receive my blog to learn about upcoming exhibits, travel and experiences that inspire new paintings, and to see works in progress.
 In addition to galleries and museums, I often work with private businesses and nonprofit organizations to show my art.
 If you want to discuss a possible exhibit, partnership or project, please contact me.